ModTheGungeon/Eluant/README.md

 There are some rules regarding which members can be accessed from Lua code.

-* Only public members marked with `LuaMemberAttribute` can be accessed.
+* Only public members marked with `LuaMemberAttribute` can be accessed, unless `autobind` in the constructor is passed as `true`, in which case all public members can be accessed.
 * Indexers cannot be accessed.
 Lua syntax does not distinguish between member and index look-up, as both are equivalent.  (`x.y` means the same thing as `x['y']`.)
 In particular, if the CLR object defines an indexer taking one string argument, every member access from the Lua side has the potential to be ambiguous, and there is no clear way that ambiguity can be resolved.
 * Open generic methods cannot be accessed.
 For arguments of a generic type, there may be multiple options for a given Lua value.
 (Should a string be passed as `LuaString` or `String`, for example?)
 If the only reference to a generic type is the return value, Lua has no syntax for expressing what that type should be.
 (Closed generic methods -- methods of a generic type that are not themselves generic -- are acceptable as their argument and return types are fully known.)
 * Methods cannot be overloaded.
 This restriction may be removed in a future release, once a set of overload-resolution rules is determined.
 To provide the illusion of an overloaded method, declare the method to accept `LuaVararg` and inspect the arguments.